hasanali33/BudgetGuard/README.md

 - As a user, I want to be able to create a new budget
 - As a user, I want to be able to add to an existing budget
 - As a user, I want to be able to add a purchase to a certain budget
+- As a user, I want to be able to show all purchases in a budget

+Future additions:

 - As a user, I want to be able to delete a purchase in a certain budget
-- As a user, I want to be able to view purchases by date
+- As a user, I want to be able to view purchases by date in a budget
-- As a user, I want to be able to view purchases by type
+- As a user, I want to be able to view purchases by type in a budget
+- As a user, I want to be able to see total money spent in a budget
-- As a user, I want to be able to show all purchases
+- As a user, I want to be able to delete a budget
-- As a user, I want to be able to see total money spent
+- As a user, I want to be able to show all purchases of all budgets combined